-For a detailed checklist of the evidence that PSP service providers need to provide see Guidance for Section 90 Evidence: Restoration.
+For a detailed checklist of the evidence that PSP service providers need to provide see: Guidance for Section 90 Evidence: Restoration.

 Legal status of the child Who initiated consideration of restoration?
 Which department of DCJ oversees legal process?
-Which application or part of the Act Role of Service Provider Interim orders - Parental Responsibility to the Minister (PRM) DCJ Child Protection team S61 - Application initiating care proceedings Provide written updates to DCJ on the child and progress towards restoration including assessments, reports and case plans.
-Provide updating affidavits.
-Long-term PRM Parents Child Child and Family District Unit (CFDU) S90 - Application to vary or rescind a care order Prepare an affidavit and provide evidence that demonstrates all the casework that has occurred with the child, parents and carers Long-term PRM DCJ / PSP service provider Child and Family District Unit (CFDU) S90 - Application to vary or rescind a care order Conduct an assessment, prepare an affidavit and provide all case notes as part of evidence to DCJ prior to DCJ filing a s90 Guardianship orders or Parent Responsibility to a Relative (PRR) Parents Per local district arrangement (CSC or CFDU) S90 - Application to vary or rescind a care order Respond to requests from DCJ for information or respond to subpoenas.
+Which application or part of the Act Role of Service Provider Interim orders - Parental Responsibility to the Minister (PRM) DCJ Child Protection team S61 - Application initiating care proceedings Sign off on the Summary of Proposed Plan Provide written updates to DCJ on the child and progress towards restoration including assessments, reports and case plans.
+Provide affidavits.
+Collaborate in developing the Care Plan (DCJ lead).
+Attend Dispute Resolution Conferences and hearings as needed.
+Long-term PRM Parents Child Child and Family District Unit (CFDU) S90 - Application to vary or rescind a care order Prepare affidavits and provide evidence that demonstrates all the casework that has occurred with the child, parents and carers.
+Develop Care Plan or collaborate with Care Plan development.
+Attend Dispute Resolution Conferences and hearings as needed.
+Long-term PRM DCJ/PSP service provider Child and Family District Unit (CFDU) S90 - Application to vary or rescind a care order Conduct an assessment, prepare affidavits and provide all case notes as part of evidence to DCJ prior to DCJ filing a s90.
+Develop Care Plan or collaborate with Care Plan development.
+Attend Dispute Resolution Conferences and hearings as needed.
+Guardianship orders or Parental Responsibility to a Relative (PRR) Parents Per local district arrangement (CSC or CFDU) S90 - Application to vary or rescind a care order Respond to requests from DCJ for information or respond to subpoenas.

-Please see the range of document in our restoration section for more information.
+Please see our restoration topic for more information.